 Another way to help with focus is “ous”.
 This is more than acknowledging your instructor.
 “Ous” is your way of focusing on what you are doing.
 “Ous” helps bring you back to the present moment.
 “Ous-ing” in class is more for you than the instructor.
 “Ous” helps you.

 Focus can be easier for some than others, just like some martial arts moves are easier for some than others.
 However, it is a very important attribute for martial arts and life.
 Therefore, you must work on it.
-In your next class, walk into the dojo with the singular aim of concentrating fully on every movement.
+In your next class (check our timetable for “martial arts classes near me”), walk into the dojo with the singular aim of concentrating fully on every movement.
 You will be amazed at how much your technique can improve with this simple focus.

 If you like this blog, please feel free to share it with anybody you feel will get value from it (using the links below).
 Thanks for reading.